 If My Father Moves to a Nursing Home, will Medicaid Take his House Where I also Live?

 I’ve lived with my dad since 2011 but we never got a chance to put his house in my name.
 I moved in to help out because my mom passed!
 Recently my dad got sick, now he’s in rehab and soon he may have to go into a nursing home, in which case we’ll have to apply for Medicaid.
 Is it too late?
 Can they take the house?

 Fortunately, it sounds like you qualify for the so-called “caretaker child” exception to the Medicaid transfer rules.
 This means that your father should be able to transfer the house to you without affecting his eligibility for Medicaid coverage of his care.

 Here’s how this works.
 If your father has no other assets, he should be eligible for Medicaid even though he owns a house.
 However, if he still owns the house when he passes away, the state will have a claim for reimbursement to recover its expenses on his behalf from his estate.
 You could avoid this claim, known as “estate recovery,” by your father transferring the house to you during his life.
 Normally, however, such a transfer would be penalized (since Medicaid doesn’t want to lose it’s estate recovery claim) by making your father ineligible for benefits for up to five years after the transfer.

-However, it sounds like you qualify for an exception to this claim.
+However, it sounds like you qualify for an exception to this transfer penalty.
 To qualify for this exception, you must have lived with your father for at least two years before he moved to a nursing home and during that time you must have provide him with care that delayed his move to the nursing home for at least two years.
+There’s no question that you lived with your father for two years, but you would have to show that for at least two years your father needed your assistance to stay at home.
 Generally, Medicaid agencies accept a letter from a doctor stating that the care the child provided was necessary for the parent to stay at home.